tarwn/lessthandot-hugo/blogs/content/posts/2010-12-17-clean-code-and-project-failure-or-risk-i.md

 >   Steve McConnell, Code Complete
 > </div>

-Ok, so I&#8217;m not the first to point out the complexity inherent in development, but we can project this into other processes in our projects as well:
+Ok, so I'm not the first to point out the complexity inherent in development, but we can project this into other processes in our projects as well:

-Project Management, in all of it&#8217;s flavors, exists to help manage the complexity inherent in the organic process of executing projects.
+Project Management, in all of it's flavors, exists to help manage the complexity inherent in the organic process of executing projects.
 The adoption of Agile and Continuous Improvement continue to help us fit those processes to our own environments and needs.

 To find out how processes work, Lean Manufacturing emphasizes the importance of going and seeing with our own eyes.
 This helps mitigate the complexities introduced by having someone explain their own process and needs through several layers of communications.
 This technique helps mitigate risks in analysis, definition, and improvement efforts.

-Software Architecture, Agile Modeling, &#8230; we acknowledge that the complex, organic process an end user follows does not translate one-for-one into a software product and that the high level design of a project needs to react and reflect the refined or changing needs of the end user over the course of the project.
+Software Architecture, Agile Modeling, … we acknowledge that the complex, organic process an end user follows does not translate one-for-one into a software product and that the high level design of a project needs to react and reflect the refined or changing needs of the end user over the course of the project.

 And so on.

-## So&#8230;Who do We Blame?
+## So…Who do We Blame?

 Projects are big, organic beasts of intertwined complexities.
-It&#8217;s difficult to even consider how to put a single number on the risk inherent in executing a project, it&#8217;s level of resiliency to failures or misunderstandings at any level, and the direct benefits derived from following good practices.
+It's difficult to even consider how to put a single number on the risk inherent in executing a project, it's level of resiliency to failures or misunderstandings at any level, and the direct benefits derived from following good practices.

 Success and failure are not boolean, there are many levels of success, mediocrity, and failure.